GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 expand "top" to see the breakdown of the resource structure.

 <span id="devtools-coep-iframe">
-You can check the iframe's status such as availability of SharedArrayBuffer, etc.
+You can check the iframe's status such as availability of `SharedArrayBuffer`, etc.
 </span>

 <figure class="w-figure">